 Please also watch the ARTE TV documentary (German):

 Sponsor an elephant!
 With 50 euros a year you can support one of these beautiful pachyderms, who were rescued from misery and abuse.
 They enjoy a new life in Lek Chailert's elephant paradise Elephant Nature Park.

-Your donation goes 100% to the elephants and helps to provide food, veterinary care and everything else that is necessary for an elephant life.
+Your donation helps to provide food, veterinary care and everything else that is necessary for an elephant life.
 You will receive a personal certificate with photos.
 We will inform you regularly by email about what is going on in the life of your protégé.

 Of course you can also visit your sponsored elephant(s) in Elephant Nature Park, a magical place in idyllic surroundings where 3000 rescued animals have found a new home.

 Arrival at ENP: June 2020

 Little Wan Mai was born in an elephant riding camp.
 She was a premature tiny baby, with a strong will to live.
 Because of the corona crisis, Wan Mai was spared the brutal procedure of the “crush”.
 Instead, her owner was ready to sell Wan Mai and her mother Mae Mai, and they were rescued together.
 It is heartwarming to see how Mum and baby have flourished ever since.
 They have settled in really fast and enjoy the comforts of elephant life, such as mud baths, walks, nutritious food - and of course the company of other elephants.
 Amazing granny elephant Sri Nuan has instantly fallen in love with Wan Mai and is doing a great job as a nanny.
 Despite her 61 years she even started lactating, so that the baby can drink from her as well as from her mum.